18 Books Every Teen Should Read Before They Turn 18

 16. The Adventures of Huckleberry Finn by Mark Twain

-It addition to being considered by literary critics to be one of the Great American Novels, this coming-of-age-in-the-pre-Civil-War-south story is a heck of a ride through time through the eyes of a precious 14-year-old Huck Finn.
-The language is racist, and tough to read at times, but it’s a trip back into the pre-Civil-War south.
-Huck turns out to be a helpful guide, not only down the waters of the mighty Mississippi, but also through the turbulent issues of race and personal identity that every teenager (even today) have to face.
+In addition to being considered by literary critics to be one of the Great American Novels, this coming-of-age-in-the-pre-Civil-War-south story is a heck of a ride through time through the eyes of a precious 14-year-old Huck Finn.
+The language is racist and tough to read at times, but it’s a trip back into the pre-Civil-War south.
+Huck turns out to be a helpful guide, not only down the waters of the mighty Mississippi but also through the turbulent issues of race and personal identity that every teenager (even today) have to face.

 17. Lord of the Flies by Sir William Golding

-Although it might masquerade as a simple tale about some British school boys trapped without any adults on a deserted island, it’s actually robust political theory about the role of government and individuals.
-At it’s core, it’s about why humans form civilizations – and why civilizations crumble.
+Although it might masquerade as a simple tale about some British schoolboys trapped without any adults on a deserted island, it’s actually a robust political theory about the role of government and individuals.
+At its core, it’s about why humans form civilizations – and why civilizations crumble.

 18. Night by Elie Wiesel

 The Holocaust is one of humanity’s darkest moments.
 After being liberated by American forces from the Nazi concentration and death camp of Buchenwald, Elie Wiesel didn’t talk or write about his experiences for a decade.
 He then wrote down just over 100 pages of fragmented narrative recounting his time in Auschwitz and Buchenwald with his father.
 The darkness contained in this book is unimaginable.
 Night transforms the Holocaust from a historical event to a religious experience.